Whispres/NN-chatbot-wiki/Development-Environment-Setup.md

 #### [IntelliJ](https://www.jetbrains.com/idea/download/#section=windows)
 * Supports Python editing with the [Python plugin](https://www.jetbrains.com/help/idea/plugin-overview.html).
 * IntelliJ IDEA projects can be synchronized with Gradle projects, and IntelliJ IDEA can configure a Gradle composite build.
 For more information, click [here](https://www.jetbrains.com/help/idea/gradle.html).
 * **NOTE:** [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows) is a viable alternative to IntelliJ if the Java port is not used, but it cannot synchronize with Gradle.
-Also, the Python plugin for IntelliJ IDEA has the same functionality as the community edition of PyCharm, so it is possible to continue working from IntelliJ even without the Java port.
-This is why using IntelliJ in conjunction with Gradle is preferable.
+Using IntelliJ in conjunction with Gradle is recommended over PyCharm even without the Java port because the Python plugin for IntelliJ IDEA has the same functionality as the community edition of PyCharm.

 #### [Python 3.6+](https://www.python.org/downloads/)
 * **NOTE:** Python 3.6+ is only necessary if the NN module/Python bot is used.